-In Brazil, only 37% of women with less than primary education is in work.
-This rises to 50% if they have a primary education, and 60% with a secondary education.
+In Brazil, only 37% of women with less than primary education is at work.
+This rises to 50% if they have a primary education and 60% with a secondary education.
 Same is the case around the globe.

 Education thus is a liberating tool, hence the importance.
 In many parts of the world, even today gender is an important factor that decides whether or not one receives education and gets employment.
 The percentage of girls in higher education needs to go up.
 In IITs, girls occupy just 9% seats.
 95% poorest girls in Somalia aged between 7 and 16 have never gone to school.
 This data is alarming and upsetting.

 But the trends are changing for the better.
 In the fields of education, social sciences, humanities, arts, and health-and-welfare at tertiary education level, women’s representation has gone up significantly.
 Today, more than a quarter of all scientific researchers in the world are women.
 There are women teachers, police officers, administrators, CEOs, entrepreneurs, pilots, astronauts, and what not!
 This trend of hope needs to continue.
 The gender gap needs to be filled in all walks of life.
 Equality everywhere should be our goal.